 The dyke of Silillos supplies drinking water to Valverde del Camino.
 It is also great for fishing carp and other species such as black bass.
 The road leading to the dam passes through the Dehesa de los Machos and Arroyo de Bajohondo.

-The mining past of Valverde del Camino has left various infrastructures that have been adapted for the "Vía Verde", a green footpath covering the 36km route of the old mining railway that passed through and on to the coast of Huelva.
+The mining past of Valverde del Camino has left various infrastructures that have been adapted for the "Vía Verde of the Odiel River", a railway footpath covering the 36 km route that follows the former Buitrón mining railway line that passed through Valverde and on down to the coast at San Juan del Puerto.

-Typical dishes of Valverde del Camino should include caldereta and a variety of dishes made with gurumelos (wild cep).
+Typical dishes of Valverde del Camino such as caldereta (meat stew) and a variety of dishes made with gurumelos (wild ceps).
 Sweet pastries dipped in honey such as orejas, rosas or piñonates are also worth a try.